Course Guide

 Algebra II

-Concepts from Algebra I and Geometry will be reviewed and expanded, and new content will include: Systems of equations, various families of functions, and trigonometry.
-Students will also work on collaborative and independent projects designed to develop problem solving and analytical thinking skills.
+Concepts from Algebra I and Geometry will be reviewed and expanded, and new content will include: Systems of equations, various families of functions, and possibly an introduction to trigonometry.
+Students will work on collaborative and independent assignments designed to develop problem-solving and analytical thinking skills.

 AP Calculus